Finding success in B2B (business-to-business) lead generation is challenging since the target audiences are knowledgeable decision-makers.

 B2B lead generation is the act of finding prospects through different channels.
 According to a Hubspot study, SEO, social media, and email marketing are the top channels to find B2B leads.

-The usual prospects of these lead-generation campaigns are decision-makers (CIO, CMO, or CFO).
-These people are also industry experts.
+The usual prospects of these lead-generation campaigns are decision-makers (CIO, CMO, or CFO) and usually industry experts.

 Word of mouth becomes a huge factor in their decision-making.
-Marketers need to present their products authentically, manage user-generated content, and curate opinion sharing.
+Marketers need to present their products authentically, manage user-generated content, and curate opinions to stay relevant.

-Now that we know the basics, here’s a rundown of how to start your lead generation campaigns.
+Now we got this out the way, here’s a rundown of how to start your lead generation campaigns.